jyg/PdVst/readme.md

-# PDVST 0.4
+# PDVST 0.41  - 30/01/2018  -   maintained by Jean-Yves Gratius  jyg@gumo.fr
 This is the updated version of pdvst (vst 2.4, pd 0.47-1) based on initial work by Joseph Sarlo.
 PdVst is an extension that allows Pd patches (and pd.exe programm) to run as VST plugins (Windows 32/64 only).

 Binaries are here :
 http://puredata.info/Members/jyg/software/pdvst

-Source code available here : https://github.com/jyg/pure-data/tree/master/pdvst
+Source code available here : https://github.com/jyg/PdVst

 # How does it work ?